-"The Department, during any fiscal year, shall not expend money, incur any liability, or enter into any contract which, by its terms, involves the expenditure of money in excess of the amounts budgeted as available for expenditure during such fiscal year.
+The Department, during any fiscal year, shall not expend money, incur any liability, or enter into any contract which, by its terms, involves the expenditure of money in excess of the amounts budgeted as available for expenditure during such fiscal year.
 Any contract, verbal or written, made in violation of this subsection is null and void, and no money may be paid on such contract.
 The Department shall require a statement from the Comptroller of the Department that such funds are available prior to entering into any such contract or other binding commitment of funds.
-Nothing herein contained shall prevent the making of contracts for periods exceeding 1 year, but any contract so made shall be executory only for the value of the services to be rendered or agreed to be paid for in succeeding fiscal years; and this paragraph shall be incorporated verbatim in all contracts of the Department which are for an amount in excess of \$25,000.00 and which have a term for a period of more than 1 year."
+Nothing herein contained shall prevent the making of contracts for periods exceeding 1 year, but any contract so made shall be executory only for the value of the services to be rendered or agreed to be paid for in succeeding fiscal years; and this paragraph shall be incorporated verbatim in all contracts of the Department which are for an amount in excess of \$25,000.00 and which have a term for a period of more than 1 year.

-- K. FDOT's obligation to pay is contingent upon an annual appropriation by the Florida Legislature.
-(Section 287.0582, F.S.) - L. Any tangible property outside of that normally and reasonably required to provide the services for this AOFA or as defined in Chapter 273, F.S. and Rule 60A-1.017, FAC, will be purchased by FDOT.
+M. FDOT's obligation to pay is contingent upon an annual appropriation by the Florida Legislature.
+(Section 287.0582, F.S.).

+- N. Any tangible property outside of that normally and reasonably required to provide the services for this AOFA or as defined in Chapter 273, F.S. and Rule 60A-1.017, FAC, will be purchased by FDOT.
 The specific property(ies) will be subsequently transferred to and controlled by FDOT upon completion of services or end of the contract, whichever occurs first.
-Upon receipt of property, the SHPO shall forward to FDOT a copy of the purchase invoice/property description/serial number and date of receipt.
+Upon receipt of property, NMFS shall forward to FDOT a copy of the purchase invoice/property description/serial number and date of receipt.
 FDOT will forward inventory control label(s) to be affixed to all property.
-The Vendor will accommodate physical inventories required by FDOT. - M. SHPO agrees to promptly reimburse FDOT for any and all amounts for which FDOT has made payment to SHPO if such amounts become ineligible, disqualified or disallowed for federal reimbursement due to any action, error, omission, or negligence of SHPO, including over payment, missing or deficient documentation of costs and charges, untimely, incomplete, or insufficient submittals, or other related reason.
+NMFS will accommodate physical inventories required by FDOT. - O. NMFS agrees to promptly reimburse FDOT for all amounts for which FDOT has made payment to NMFS if such amounts become ineligible, disqualified or disallowed for federal reimbursement due to any action, error, omission, or negligence of NMFS, including over payment, missing or deficient documentation of costs and charges, untimely, incomplete, or insufficient submittals, or other related reason. - P. Unless NMFS provides reasonable cause or timely notice, NMFS's failure to timely perform its obligations or timely submit invoices and documents may result in denial of reimbursement.
+Additionally, the maximum limiting amount of this AOFA may become unavailable or reduced due to a removal or withdrawal of federal funds or a loss of state appropriation, and FDOT will have no obligation to provide funds from other sources.
+NMFS agrees that in the event the maximum limiting amount of this AOFA is reduced by such removal, withdrawal, or loss of funds, NMFS will be solely responsible for payment of costs and outstanding invoices no longer reimbursable due to the loss of funding.